yogirk/ravana/README.md

 Ravana is a cross-platform desktop application built with Electron that allows you to use multiple AI assistants like Gemini, ChatGPT, and Claude in a single, organized, tabbed interface.
 It currently supports Gemini, ChatGPT, Claude, NotebookLM, Meta AI, and Perplexity.

-In Hindu mythology, Ravana's 10 heads are often interpreted as a symbol of his vast knowledge and wisdom.
+In Indian mythology, Ravana's 10 heads are often interpreted as a symbol of his vast knowledge and wisdom.
 Ask your favourite LLM about Ravana to learn more :)

 ## Features